gpdowney/lightweightLSAT/docs/index.md

     Once you figure out the type, you immediately know how to start drawing it.
     This pattern recognition is key to speed on the test.

-    But there are certianly more than 8 game types.
+    But there are more than 8 game types.
     So why not memorize every type of games?
     Because the weirder types are usually remixes of the 8 most common types.
     This means you can adapt skills from easy games for the hard ones.